 We may pay financial advice providers an onboarding and ongoing service payment in recognition of the effort and costs associated with providing services to you regarding your investment in the Portfolio.
-Where this occurs, NZ Funds makes these payments out of its own funds and does not deduct them from the Portfolio.
+Where this occurs you will not be charged an additional fee.